SRileyCoyote/FFLIB_Working_Examples/README.md

 ### Mark as Favorite

-As an Event Attendee, when I add a Board Game Rating that is Marked as Favorite, I would like all of my other Board Game Ratings marked as Favorite to be Unchecked.
+As an Event Attendee, when I add a Board Game Rating that is Marked as Favorite, I would like all of the other Board Game Ratings marked as Favorite for that Attendee to be Unchecked.
 If Multiple Board Game Ratings are added for Attendee where Favorite is Checked, Display Error to Attendee.

 This Use Case shows examples for the following: